meetkava1455/WebDev-/README.md

 # WebDev-
 I have started to explore the web developement.
-These are some of the basic begineer created by me.
+These are some of the basic begineer web pages created by me.